iMaarten/lilypad-countdown/README.md

 # lilypad-countdown

 Have a countdown message in your LilyPad server motd.

-This is just a bash script that will edit your lilypad config with a time and reload the proxy every second.
+This is a very dirty bash script that will edit your lilypad config with a time and reload the proxy every second.

 ## Usage